Important Presentation Skills for Workplace Success

 Research is the first step in preparing most presentations and could range from a multi-year process to spending 20 minutes online, depending on context and subject matter.
 At the very least, you must be able to clearly frame research questions, identify appropriate information sources, and organize your results.

-You may or may not need a written script, but you do need to pre-plan what you are going to say, in what order, and at what level of detail.
+You may or may not need a written script, but you do need to pre-plan what you are going to say, in what order you will say it, and at what level of detail.
 If you can write a cohesive essay, you can plan a presentation.

 More Presentation Skills